Lufia II: Rise of the Sinistrals: Plot

-The game is a prequel, set 99 years before Lufia & the Fortress of Doom, which tells the story of how the Sinistrals first appeared in the world and the battles fought against them.
+The game is a prequel, set 99 years before Lufia & the Fortress of Doom, and tells the story of how the Sinistrals first appeared in the world and the battles fought against them.
 The story is centered around the hero Maxim, a swordsman from the town of Elcid who is born with a natural ability to fight and is destined to destroy the Sinistrals.
 Throughout his journey, he meets other warriors who are able to confront the Sinistrals as well.

 Characters

 The game's protagonist is Maxim, a talented swordsman from the town of Elcid.
-Little about his past is mentioned in the game, but the game begins to follow him when a mysterious woman named Iris tells him that he is to go on a journey.
+Little about his past is mentioned in the game, but the story begins when a mysterious woman named Iris tells him that he is to go on a journey.

 Throughout the game, Maxim is joined by other talented warriors or 'Heroes of Legend' such as Tia, his childhood friend, who has a romantic interest in Maxim; Guy, a wandering warrior who joins Maxim after he rescued his sister; Dekar, the powerful bodyguard of Prince Alex of Bound Kingdom; Lexis, a brilliant inventor; Artea, an elven bowman; and Selan, commander of the Parcelyte army who becomes Maxim's wife in mid-story.

 The game's antagonists are the Sinistrals, a group of four godlike beings bent on world domination.
 They are led by Daos, the Sinistral of Terror, who seeks an ultimate weapon to use against the people of the world.
 His three subordinates are Gades, the Sinistral of Destruction, who is credited with the destruction of two entire cities; Amon, the Sinistral of Chaos, who is known to be a brilliant tactician; and Erim, the Sinistral of Death.